SomaTomita/SE/0. Introduction/Introduction/SDLC.md

 - Source code: The written instructions in programming languages
 - Executables: The runnable programs that users can use
+- Container images and deployment artifacts
+- Documentation for code maintenance

 This is what developers create based on the requirements and design.